Sr. QA Automation Engineer at a manufacturing company with 11-50 employees

 What is UFT One AI-Based Testing and why is it important?

-- AI-based testing in UFT One is a major advancement in test automation, using artificial intelligence to speed up script creation, reduce maintenance, and improve efficiency.
+AI-based testing in UFT One is a major advancement in test automation, using artificial intelligence to reduce script development time by 40-50%, reduce maintenance, and improve efficiency.

-- The UFT One AI feature, available in the current release (UFT One 24.2), supports desktop web applications, mobile devices, and SAP technologies.
+The AI feature was first introduced with UFT 14.53, initially focused on mobile devices.
+It is now available in the current release UFT One 24.2, which supports desktop web applications, mobile devices, and SAP technologies.

 This article focuses on two major UFT One AI technologies: